ElectroTechnique/TSynth-for-Teensy3.6/README.md

 - Save will save the current settings to a new patch at the end of the list or you can use the encoder to overwrite an existing patch.
 Press Save again to save it.
 If you want to name/rename the patch, press the encoder enter button and use the encoder and enter button to choose an alphanumeric name.
 Holding Save for 1.5s will go into a patch deletion mode.
 Use encoder and enter button to choose and delete patch.
 Patch numbers will be changed on the SD card to be consecutive again.

 KNOWN ISSUES
+- Occasional digital noises from audio over USB, possibly attributable to the 44117Hz sample rate T3.6 uses.
+T4 uses 44100Hz and will probably be better.
+Audio from Audio Board is fine.
 - Plugging in a MIDI controller may alter current patch settings.
 Arturia Minilab sends its current panel control settings when plugged in, causing MIDI CC messages to be received by TSynth.
 - MIDI In DIN doesn't like MIDI Clock signals which get mixed up with note on/off and CC messages, so it's set not to listen to MIDI Clock.
 MIDI Host and client USB is fine.
+- Frequency cutoff value is inaccurate due to FILTEROCTAVERANGE being high, 7.0 to improve low frequency response (bass!)